Skip to main content

 The feeling of a mood that shifts without clear cause, a sense of vitality that seems just out of reach, is a deeply personal and often frustrating experience.
 This internal weather pattern is frequently a direct report from your endocrine system, the body’s intricate network of glands and hormones.

 These hormones function as precise chemical messengers, orchestrating everything from your energy levels and metabolic rate to your emotional state.
 Understanding this system is the first step toward reclaiming control.
 Your body is a biological system, and like any system, it requires specific raw materials to function optimally.
-Diet and are the primary sources of these materials and the stimuli that direct their use.
+Diet and physical activity are the primary sources of these materials and the stimuli that direct their use.

 Nutrition provides the fundamental building blocks for every single hormone and neurotransmitter in your body.
-Proteins are broken down into amino acids, which are then used to construct peptide hormones like insulin and growth hormone, as well as mood-regulating like serotonin and dopamine.
+Proteins are broken down into amino acids, which are then used to construct peptide hormones like insulin and growth hormone, as well as mood-regulating neurotransmitters like serotonin and dopamine.

 Fats, particularly cholesterol, are the precursors to all steroid hormones, including testosterone, estrogen, and cortisol.
 Micronutrients, the vitamins and minerals found in whole foods, act as cofactors in these biochemical reactions, enabling the conversion of raw materials into finished, functional molecules.